vegaprotocol/specs/protocol/0044-LIQM-lp_mechanics.md

 - `target_stake` is a measure of the market's current stake requirements, as per the calculation in the [target stake](./0041-TSTK-target_stake.md).
 - `actual-reduction-amount = min(-proposed-commitment-variation, maximum-reduction-amount)`
 - `new-actual-commitment-amount =  old-commitment-amount - actual-reduction-amount`
+- `max_size` is the maximum number of commitments a liquidity provider can make when making liquidity commitment.

 i.e. liquidity providers are allowed to decrease the liquidity commitment subject to there being sufficient stake committed to the market so that it stays above the market's required stake threshold.
 The above formulae result in the fact that if `maximum-reduction-amount = 0`, then `actual-reduction-amount = 0` and therefore the liquidity provider is unable to reduce their commitment amount.